Investing in real estate can be fun and profitable.

 There are far fewer options for financing an investment property or rental property.
 FHA loans and VA loans are for your primary residence and are not available for an investment property.

-In order to get financing for an investment property you need to turn to conventional loans or hard money loans.
+To get financing for an investment property, you need to turn to conventional loans or hard money loans.

-A conventional loan is home loan that is not backed by the Government and is often times sold to Fannie Mae or Freddie Mac.
+A conventional loan is a home loan that is not backed by the Government and is oftentimes sold to Fannie Mae or Freddie Mac.
 Conventional mortgages are available for second homes and investment properties.
 They require a credit score of at least 620-640 and a down payment of 5%-20% in most cases.

 Cash-out Refinance and Home Equity Loans

 If you have built up equity in a home, you can use that equity as collateral for a new loan.
-A home equity loan is a second mortgage on a property that allows you borrow up to 80% of the market value of the home.
+A home equity loan is a second mortgage on a property that allows you to borrow up to 80% of the home’s market value.
 Home equity loans and HELOC have low interest rates, much lower than many other types of loans.